-Julian is currently in the second year of his PhD at the Department for Politics and International Studies at the University of Warwick (working title: "Bush, Obama, Captain America and Other Heavenly Creatures – The Crisis of Security Concepts: Hollywood, Heroism and the Connections Between Popular Culture and Post-‘9/11’ Security Discourses."), having previously obtained a diploma in Political Science from the University of Vienna.
+Julian is currently in the final year of his PhD at the Department of Politics and International Studies at the University of Warwick (thesis working title: "Bush, Obama, Captain America and Other Heavenly Creatures – The Crisis of Security Concepts: Hollywood, Heroism and the Connections Between Popular Culture and Post-‘9/11’ Security Discourses.") supervised by Dr. Trevor McCrisken and Dr. Chris Moran

 PO379 US Foreign Policy (3rd-year module)

-Advice & Feedback Hours (during term time): Monday 11-12 am & 1-2 pm (in room D2.09)
+Advice & Feedback Hours (during term time): Monday, 10-12 (in D1.11)